 Anika Britton is part of the STEMM Education and Outreach Team at St. Jude which aims to promote diversity within science and STEMM education to improve the success rate for underrepresented minorities in STEMM careers.

 In her role, she provides support for educators to have access and equity in cancer research education within the urban community and public schools.
 She is responsible for obtaining, supervising, and training college interns.
 Britton initiates and maintains partnerships with elementary and middle schools within Memphis Shelby County Schools and neighboring districts for facilitation of after school clubs, career fairs, and science ambassadors.
 She also plans and organizes day to day activities to assist with designing and developing innovative cancer-focused educational curriculum for K-12 students and cancer education content for the public.

-Prior to joining St. Jude, Britton served as an Advance Placement Biology Teacher, STEM Instructor and Professional Learning Coach within Memphis Shelby County Schools.
-While in that career, she was also a mentor for the Technology Student Association and Science Olympiad Clubs where she successfully led these chapters in local, state, and national STEM competitions.
+Prior to joining St. Jude, Britton served as an Advance Placement Biology Teacher, STEMM Instructor and Professional Learning Coach within Memphis Shelby County Schools.
+While in that career, she was also a mentor for the Technology Student Association and Science Olympiad Clubs where she successfully led these chapters in local, state, and national STEMM competitions.
 During this time, she inspired a team of educators, parents, and students to constantly seek innovative solutions to scientific questions and provide the best educational experiences for her students.